strontic/strontic.github.io/xcyclopedia/library/msiexec.exe-2D9F692E71D9985F1C6237F063F6FE76.md

 ## Possible Misuse

 *The following table contains possible examples of `msiexec.exe` being misused.
-While this file is **not** malicious, its legitimate functionality can by abused for malicious purposes.*
+While `msiexec.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --